 That is the difference between planning and preparing, and it is not semantic.
 Planning assumes the board stays fixed and you choose smarter moves on it.
 Preparing assumes the board itself is being repriced, and asks a harder question: across the full range of futures these people are describing, which moves pay off, which assumptions break, and what can you do now that you will be glad you did regardless of which scenario lands?

+The window for that work is not next year’s offsite.
+It is now, because repricing rewards the early and punishes the late, asymmetrically and without mercy.
 The experts cannot tell you whether the next ten years end in doom and gloom or in wine and roses; that argument will not be settled in time to help you.
 But for your company specifically, which one you get is far less a matter of prediction than of preparation.
-And the preparation starts with taking the whole spectrum seriously, today, before the repricing does it for you.
+Start with the spectrum, then go deeper into the dynamic that will actually shape your margins, your roles, and your pricing power: the Great Repricing.
+The terrain is already shifting.
+Preparation now can make all the difference for the next decade and beyond.